AI Chatbot Concept in Front of Suit Man

 *In January 2026, xAI reported 600 million monthly active users, but that figured included both Grok and X (Twitter) apps.

-Despite having a fraction of the user base — Grok has less than 2% of ChatGPT's usage — xAI is valued at $230 billion, or 46% of OpenAI's latest valuation.
+Despite having a fraction of the user base — Grok has less than 2% of ChatGPT's usage — xAI was valued at $230 billion in January 2026, or 46% of OpenAI's latest official valuation.*

 That premium reflects investor confidence in xAI's long-term potential, which is driven by several factors: